erithobra/databases/sql-relational-mapping-lesson/README.md

 ### Code-Along

-We already have `Students` and `Courses` tables in our database.
+We already have `students` and `courses` tables in our database.
 We just have to create a JOIN table signifying the enrollment, just as we discussed in the example above.
 For now, we'll keep things simple and just have a column for `student_id` and a column for `course_id`.

 Let's create our JOIN table.
 We'll call it `student_course_enrollment`: